 One.
 I cast a jerkbait.
 Nine inches long, 3 ounces, and with two 3/0 treble hooks, the lure sails 40 yards before it belly-flops on the lake surface.
 I point the rod at the water, reel in the slack, and let the bait sink.
 The lure throbs, rocks, and streaks as I work it back to the boat, pumping the rod every couple of reel cranks.
 When no strike comes, I fire my second cast.
 Two.

-It’s a late afternoon in June, and I’m casting blind to muskellunge just outside Hayward, Wis.—the Muskie Capital of the World and home to the all-tackle world record.
+It’s a late afternoon in June, and I’m casting blind to muskellunge, the fish of 10000 casts, just outside Hayward, Wis.—the Muskie Capital of the World and home to the all-tackle world record.
 Three.
 I don’t know the name of the lake, and my guide, Scott Kieper, has told me not to ask.
 It’s a small lake—small enough for Kieper to refer to it only as the Pond.
 With the exception of one kid who is trolling on his own, we’re the only ones fishing.
 Kieper hopes to keep it that way.
 Four.

 About an hour earlier, Kieper and his buddy Guy Mittlestadt, who helps Kieper film and produce muskie fishing DVDs, picked me up at my motel.
 Before I arrived in Hayward I had seen photos of Kieper on his website, but in person he looks different.
 He’s thinner than I’d expected, and a bit pale.
 He looks as though he could use a hearty meal and a long night’s sleep.
 He looks unhealthy—almost like a junkie.
 Which he is.
 It’s just that Kieper’s drug is muskellunge.